isomerpages/moe-sengkangsec/_news/Announcements.md

 permalink: /announcements/
 description: ""
 ---
-[**25th Homecoming Carnival**]
+**25th Homecoming Carnival**

-As part of our 25th Anniversary celebrations this year, our school will be having a Homecoming Carnval to commemorate ourSilver Jubilee on Saturday, 1 July 2023 from 0900 to 1300.
+As part of our 25th Anniversary celebrations this year, our school will be having a Homecoming Carnival to commemorate our Silver Jubilee on Saturday, 1st July 2023 from 0900 to 1300.

 ---